fgimian/totalmix-volume-control/README.md

 This project uses the OSC protocol to communicate with RME TotalMixFX software and binds the volume keys on your keyboard to control the master volume in Windows.

+You may see the [related thread on the RME forums](https://forum.rme-audio.de/viewtopic.php?pid=174137) for a discussion about the tool.

 The keyboard bindings are as follows:

 * **Volume Up / Down**: Increase or decrease the volume by 1% respectively.